sarsamurmu/reboost/docs/configurations.md

 increase();
 console.log(count); // 2
 ```
-So as you can see, In module, exported variables reflect their value everywhere they
+So as you can see, In the module, exported variables reflect their value everywhere they
 are imported.
 In Reboost if you use CommonJS interop mode `1`, every import will turn constant
 and they won't reflect their original value if changed.